tooles01/OlfaControl_GUI/README.md

 A virtual environment is a space separate from your main python install, where you can install just the packages needed for this project without affecting your global python packages.

-It's not necessary to create one in order to use this GUI, but if you choose to, don't forget to activate it before running the GUI.
+It's not necessary to create one in order to use this GUI, but if you choose to, don't forget to activate it **each time** before running the GUI.

 <br>